set up FCDEV1B board so it can be remotely accessed remotely

 would be important as soon as I am back to the RF-calibration related patches in OsmocomBB.

-#17 Updated by fixeria about 1 year ago
+#17 Updated by fixeria over 1 year ago

 Some reminder, why do we need this setup: http://lists.osmocom.org/pipermail/baseband-devel/2017-November/005417.html